 However, we cannot directly apply the data structure and operations described in [1] to solving the D-Tree problem.
-In this problem the order of node traversal is not known a priori due to the combinatorial nature of path searching.
+In this problem the order of node traversal is not known as a priori due to the combinatorial nature of the path searching problem.
 Therefore we can no longer guarantee the order by which options are added to the search tree.
-This may cause dominated options residing in the search tree, which leads to $O((\log m)^2)$ time (where m is the number of options in the tree) per option addition if balanced trees are used.
+This may cause dominated options residing in the search tree, which causes the tree to take $O((\log m)^2)$ time (where m is the number of options in the tree) per addition of option to update if balanced trees are used.
 Moreover, keeping redundant options also worsens the space requirement.
 Therefore, we need a way to efficiently prune options from the tree in order to retain option non-redundancy.